 Check QR code now →Sources

-*About QRTrust: QRTrust is Germany's first QR code security platform, developed in Dortmund.
-With AI-powered real-time detection, QRTrust protects citizens and businesses from quishing attacks.
-100% GDPR compliant, hosted in Germany.*
+QRTrust is Germany's first QR code security platform, developed in Dortmund.
+AI-powered real-time detection, a local threat database and multi-layered security checks protect citizens, authorities and businesses from quishing attacks.
+GDPR compliant, hosted in Germany.